shedp/pythonURLShortener/README.md

 ## Wins

-### Copy to Clipboard
+Copy to Clipboard:
 - Was achieved using `navigator.clipboard.writeText`, something we had not used before.
-- The colour scheme (so cute)
+- Turning the typical tech blue and greys into colourful pink!
+(So cute!)

 ## Challenges

-- We forgot a lot of our Javascript when writing the script.js (lol)
+- We differences betwwen Python and the famililar Javascript
 - Writing the python logic to generate a random string id
 - Validation in the backend for non valid url entries (still created in backend database)